HornamEl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6.Creates a new local variable with name BEST and value School Create a global variable with name BEST and value School prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+6.Creates a new local variable with name BEST and value School Create a global variable with name BEST and value School prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. prints the result of POWER divided by DIVIDE, followed by a new line.